Global and Environmental Health CGS

 Minimum Degree Requirements

-The Certificate of Graduate Study in Environmental Public Health requires 18 credits including four courses (12 credits) from core content areas and two elective course (6 credits).
+The Certificate of Graduate Study in Global and Environmental Health requires 18 credits including three courses (9 credits) from core content areas and three elective courses (9 credits).

 |PH 304||Environmental Public Health||3|

 |Choose three elective courses from the list of approved courses, including but not limited to:||9|